scala-js/scala-js-website/tutorial/basic/index.md

 In general, you do not want to use it for your day-to-day development.

 [Node.js](http://nodejs.org/) is a much more performant JavaScript engine.
-To run your code with Node.js, you need to install it, and enable `FastOptStage` in sbt using this command:
+To run your code with Node.js, you need to install it, and disable Rhino in sbt using this command:

-    > set scalaJSStage in Global := FastOptStage
+    > set scalaJSUseRhino in Global := false
     > run
     [info] Fast optimizing C:\Users\Sepi\Documents\Projets\scalajs-tutorial\target\scala-2.11\scala-js-tutorial-fastopt.js
     [info] Running tutorial.webapp.TutorialApp